 When you use historical sales data, it is important to make sure that the data generated is complete and accurate, so there are no mistakes while performing forecasting.
 A sophisticated inventory management system has a forecasting feature that allows you to generate forecasts that help you make the right decision for future purchases

 Read the related article: Manufacturing Tips: How to Optimize Your Production Planning

 First-in, first-out (FIFO) is a critical principle of inventory management.
 It means that your oldest stock (first-in) must be sold first (first-out), instead of your latest stock.
 This is especially important for easily damaged goods so you will not end up with unsaleable items.

-To apply the FIFO principle, you need a well-organized warehouse.
-This can be realized by adding new products from the back, or making sure your old products stay at the front.
+To apply the FIFO principle, you need a well-organized warehouse by adding new products from the back or making sure your old products stay at the front.

 4. Audit & Conduct Regular Inventory Inspections

 Reviewing and conducting regular inventory audits is the best way to find potential problems before they occur.
-Ideally, this is done every month to cover your entire base.
+Ideally, manufacturers audit and do regular inventory inspections every month to cover their entire base.

-The easiest way to validate your data is to rely on inventory management software and generate reports to find out how many products you actually have.
-However, it is important to ensure that the quantities recorded by the system matches the physical count of goods on hand.
+The easiest way to validate your data is to rely on inventory management software and generate reports to find out how many products you have.
+However, it is important to ensure that the quantities recorded by the system match the physical count of goods on hand.

 There are several inventory audit methods you can use: